Remotion/DforC4D/README.md

 Because I am a D novice this project probably contains a lot of not optimal or corect D code.

-D for C4D currently requires at least DMD 2.066.
+D for C4D currently requires at least [DMD 2.067](https://github.com/Remotion/dmd/releases).
+You will also need [Visual D](https://github.com/D-Programming-Language/visuald).

 License